Zearin/cucumber/content/gherkin/gherkin-reference.md

   |  12   |  5  |  7   |
 ```

-The scenario that is actually run is:
+The Scenario that is actually run is:

 ```gherkin
 Scenario Outline: eating